juntyr/necsim-rust/README.md

         - monolithic/: `necsim-partitioning-monolithic` implements monolithic, i.e. non-parallel partitioning
         - mpi/: `necsim-partitioning-mpi` implements the MPI-based partitioning backend
 - rustcoalescence/: `rustcoalescence` provides the command-line interface.
-    - linker/: `rustcoalescence-linker` is a custom linker used during the compilation.
     - scenarios/: `rustcoalescence-scenarios` contains the glue code to put together the cogs for the built-in scenarios.
 It is specifically built only for reducing code duplication in rustcoalescence, not for giving a minimal example of how to construct a simulation.
     - algorithms/:
         - gillespie/: `rustcoalescence-algorithms-gillespie` contains the glue code to put together the cogs for the two **monolithic Gillespie** coalescence algorithms.
 It is specifically built only for reducing code duplication in rustcoalescence, not for giving a minimal example of how to construct a simulation.